MAZterXP/testwolf/README.md

 Bring "M" on!
 -------------

-If you want to replace any track of the game with your own MIDI music, simply replace the corresponding entry in the MUSIC\ directory with a MIDI file of your choice.
+If you want to use your own MIDI music, simply replace each music file that you want to change in the MUSIC\ directory with a MIDI file of your choice.
 (Do NOT use the MID extension.
 Also, do NOT touch the _INFO file unless you know what you are doing!)

 However, since the MIDI files have to be optimized specifically for Wolf3D's timing algorithm, you will likely need to edit any custom MIDI files.
 The current limitations are: